Winners and losers from the government reopening

 WINNERS

-* Mitch McConnell: The Senate majority leader refused to make a hard and fast promise to Democrats that he they would get a vote on DACA.
+* Mitch McConnell: The Senate majority leader refused to make a hard and fast promise to Democrats that they would get a vote on DACA.
 On Sunday night, he said it was his "intention" to bring up DACA.
 Democrats blanched, saying he hadn't gone far enough to assure them of a vote.
 On Monday, hours before the vote to reopen the government, McConnell went to the Senate floor again and repeated his "intention" language.
 Despite that lack of change in McConnell's position, Democrats came along -- trusting that the majority leader would be good to his word.
 Which he might be!
 But, intending to do something isn't the same thing as doing it.
 McConnell, ever the savvy negotiator, drew a line and refused to smudge it out even amid the blame game of the shutdown.
 And he won.

 * Lindsey Graham: The South Carolina senator was the leader of the efforts to make a deal.
 His three-week proposal to reopen the government wound up being the legislation that did the trick.
 He also emerged as an honest broker -- willing to call out Republicans and Democrats -- in all of this, someone who can build a bridge between the two sides within the Senate.
 Plus, Graham got re-elected in 2014, meaning he doesn't have to worry about the possibility of a serious primary fight for working across the aisle until 2020.